awsdocs/aws-freertos-docs/doc_source/ota-console-workflow.md

 1. Under **Select and sign your firmware image**, choose **Use my custom signed firmware image**\.

-1. Under **Pathname of code signing certificate on device**, enter the fully\-qualified path name to the code\-signing certificate on your device\.
-This might be different for different platforms\.
+1. Under **Pathname of code signing certificate on device**, enter the fully qualified path name to the code\-signing certificate on your device\.
+This path name might be different for different platforms\.

-1. Under **Pathname of firmware image on device**, enter the fully\-qualified path name to the location where the firmware image will be copied onto your device\.
-This might be different on different platforms\.
+1. Under **Pathname of firmware image on device**, enter the fully qualified path name to the location where the firmware image is copied onto your device\.
+This path name might be different on different platforms\.

 1. Under **Signature**, paste your PEM format signature\.

-1. Under **Original hash algorithm**, choose the hash algorithm that was used when creating your file signature\.
+1. Under **Original hash algorithm**, choose the hash algorithm that was used when you created your file signature\.

-1. Under **Original encryption algorithm**, choose the algorithm that was used when creating your file signature\.
+1. Under **Original encryption algorithm**, choose the algorithm that was used when you created your file signature\.

 1. Under **Select your firmware image in Amazon S3**, choose the Amazon S3 bucket and the signed firmware image in the Amazon S3 bucket\.